inyong37/Study/_Computer/Software/System.md

       - Ubuntu MATE (by Ubuntu Mate Team, from October 2014, based on GNOME 2 in version 18)
     - Raspberry Pi OS (formely Raspbian, by Mike Thompson, Peter Green and foundation, from June 2012)
   - CRUX (by Per Lidén, from 2002, used for the x86-64 architecture)
-  - Arch Linux (by Judd Vinet, from 2002, used for the x86-64 architecture)
+  - Arch Linux (by Judd Vinet, from March 11 2002, used for the x86-64 architecture)
   - Fedora (formerly Red Hat Linux, by Red Hat of IBM, from November 2003) | Workstation | Server | IoT
     - CentOS Stream (by Red Hat of IBM, from November 2021 with version 8)
     - Red Hat Enterprise Linux (by Red Hat of IBM, from Febuary 2000)